Yespo-CDP/yespo-woocommerce/readme.txt

 2. A Yespo section will appear in the WordPress admin panel; go to it to authorize and start data synchronization.

-3. Enter the Full access API key and click the **Synchronize** button.
+3. Enter the Full access API key and click the Synchronize button.
 You can copy the API key from your [Yespo account](https://my.yespo.io/settings-ui/#/api-keys-list).

-   * Yespo plugin supports multisite configurations for WooCommerce stores in WordPress.
+3.1 Yespo plugin supports multisite configurations for WooCommerce stores in WordPress.
 For correct data handling, each WooCommerce store must be connected to a separate Yespo account.

 4. If there is no data for synchronization yet, historical data transfer will not occur.

-5. After clicking the **Synchronize** button, the new contacts’ and orders’ data that appear in WooCommerce will be automatically transferred to Yespo, and the web tracking configuration will be set up.
+5. After clicking the **Synchronize** button, the new contacts’ and orders’ data that appear in WooCommerce will be automatically transferred to Yespo

 6. To configure web tracking, click the dedicated button—this will install the general script and set up event tracking on your website.

+**NOTE:**

-**NOTE:** The plugin relies on data transfer via cron jobs.
+* The plugin relies on data transfer via cron jobs.
 Ensure you have an active cron set up: either the default WordPress cron or a server-side cron on your hosting.
+* f you're using any caching plugins, make sure to install updates through the WordPress repository and clear your cache afterward to ensure all changes are properly applied.

 Explore our [manual](https://yespo.io/support/installing-plugin-woocommerce-sites) for more details.

 If you need help with setting up the integration, please contact [Yespo support](https://yespo.io/support).

 == Changelog ==

+= 1.1.2 (2025-04-14) =
+* Resolved export-related bugs that were blocking the completion of historical data transmission and interrupting real-time data flow.
+Moved the emission of StatusCart, PurchasedItems, and CustomerData events to the backend.

 = 1.1.1 (2025-02-21) =
 * Made the script installation and event tracking setup for web tracking optional, allowing manual activation.